Skip to content

 Different for everyone

-Operates over a period of 1 day.
-The circannual cycle operates over a year (fattening, reproduction, molting and hybernation) as is controlled by the circadian rhythm.
+Your circadian rhythm operates over a period of one earth day.
+The circannual cycle operates over a period of one earth year (fattening, reproduction, hair growth/molting and hibernation).

 Environmental Factors